| City/Town: • Key Largo |

 By 1983, the DCA threatened a state takeover of all new development and began drafting a management plan.
 Monroe County countered, arguing that the state had failed to provide the funding required to develop an accurate land-use map.
 While the two sides eventually moved toward a compromise, their efforts lagged behind reality; by 1984, at least 51 new developments were already underway without formal approval.
 During this time, the Miami Herald published a series of exposés on the region’s explosive growth, estimating that North Key Largo alone was on track to house between 25,000 and 45,000 residents.

-While many of these historical ventures have faded into obscurity, the most prominent among them was the North Key Largo Yacht Club, later known as Solarelle.
+While many of these ventures have faded into obscurity, the most prominent among them was the North Key Largo Yacht Club, later known as Solarelle.
 Because it was approved in 1974, prior to the Florida Keys being designated an Area of Critical State Concern, the development held significant vested rights.

 In 1980, the property was acquired by Miami real estate developer Fritz E. Scharenberg, who reimagined it as the massive Port Bougainville development.
 Scharenburg was responsible for several projects on Key Biscayne, including the development of the Key Colony condominium development.
 Port Bougainville was slated to include approximately 2,800 Mediterranean-style condominiums and townhouses, as well as hotels, cafes, shops, a marina, and a “medieval town hall” and chapel.